reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 More specifically, when the CodeBuild project is triggered on account `DevOps`, the following activities are performed successively:

-1. **Fetch code from GitHub** - This is implemented with command `git clone` command.
-The command `make setup` is executed to download and install software dependencies.
-CodeBuild provides about 220 GiB of storage, so there is plenty of room for significant code base and dependencies.

-2. **Assume role from account `CloudOps` and fetch configuration from CodeCommit repository** - IAM permissions are handled with AWS CLI commands and local environment variables.
+1. **Assume role from account `CloudOps` and fetch configuration from CodeCommit repository** - IAM permissions are handled with AWS CLI commands and local environment variables.
 The command `aws sts assume-role` gets a temporary token from the account CloudOps.
 This is turned to an IAM authentication context for the `git-remote-commit` package.
 Configuration files are fetched with command `git clone` performed over HTTPS (GRC) protocol.
-The configuration files are copied on the original code base.
+Some configuration file defines which version of the SPA code base has to be fetched from GitHub.

+2. **Fetch code from GitHub** - This is implemented with command `git clone` command.
+The command `make setup` is executed to download and install software dependencies.
+CodeBuild provides about 220 GiB of storage, so there is plenty of room for significant code base and dependencies.
+The private configuration files from CodeCommit are copied onto the original code base from GitHub.

 3. **Test the code locally** - This is implemented with commands `make lint` and `make all-tests`.
 If one of these commands fails, then the process does not go further.

 4. **Assume role from account `Automation` and apply changes there** - IAM permissions are handled again with AWS CLI commands and local environment variables.
 The command `aws sts assume-role` gets a temporary token from the account `Automation`.
 This is turned to an IAM authentication context to the next shell command: `make deploy`.
 This creates or updates the target SPA environment.

 You have probably noticed how complex stuff is encapsulated in `make` commands.
 You can read the blog post [Makefile is my buddy](https://bernard357.hashnode.dev/makefile-is-my-buddy) for more details.
-This encapsulation delineates the hooks invoked in the CodeBuild project, e.g., `make xxx` from the code itself, that is put in the `Makefile`.
+This encapsulation delineates the hooks invoked in the CodeBuild project, e.g., `make xxx`, from actual shell commands, that are put in the `Makefile`.
 In other terms, the `Makefile` is playing here a role equivalent to a `Jenkinsfile` or `.gitlab-ci.yml` in other contexts.
 Software engineers can tune the `Makefile` to adjust the exact behavior of Continuous Deployment (CD).

 ## Step 3 - Deploy a private repository for CloudOps team <a id="step-3"></a>